 - What level of engagement is best?
 Engage at that level.

 What if you already have some presence in several different channels?
-I would post as minimally as possible in the peripheral channels—put them on autopilot if you can—and double my efforts on my main channel.
+I would post as minimally as possible in the peripheral channels—put them on autopilot if you can—and double your efforts in your main channel.
 That’s where you want to focus your attention and cultivate your audience.

 Once you’ve bagged one rabbit, you can pursue another.
-I heavily focus on Twitter, Facebook, and (more recently) Instagram.
-It’s taken me a while to get the hang of Instagram, but I’m now getting great traction and building my following.
+I heavily focus on Facebook, Twitter, and Instagram.
+It took me a while to get the hang of Instagram, but I’m now getting great traction and building my following.

 It’s critical for long-term success that you enjoy working in the channels you choose.
-Sometimes we hear that such-and-such channel is critical for success and if you don’t have a presence you’re sure to fail.
+Sometimes we hear that such-and-such channel is key and if you don’t have a presence you’re sure to fail.
 But that’s not so.

 All you need to do is pick the channel that works best for you and your audience.
 If you follow these steps, I’m confident you can get the traction you want and build the following you deserve.

-Question: What social media channel do you get the most engagement now?
+Question: What social media channel do you get the most engagement on?
 Why?
 You can leave a comment by clicking here.